EricMFink/ProfessionalResponsibility/_outlines/Fees.md

 ### Lawyers’ Fund for Client Protection

-Established “to reimburse persons who have lost money or property as a result of dishonest conduct of a lawyer.”
+Established “to reimburse persons who have lost money or property as a result of dishonest conduct of a lawyer."

 Participation is mandatory in some jurisdictions (including NC), voluntary in others